phonedude/cs595-s22/assignments/Murphy/4/README.md

 the x-frame-options to sameorigin, or deny outright.
 A few of the URLs would instead set the frame-ancestor to self, and hugedomains.com specified itself as a domain allowed to iframe.

+Interestingly, I originally gathered the information presented above on March 10th, 2022.
+As of March 13th, 2022 There were actually two changes I noticed right away.
+First, bbc.co.uk is no longer iframable, which makes sense given that it was set to DENY when curling, yet I was allowed to iframe it with no special changes.
+Unfortunately I do not have proof of this, as I had not come up with taking screenshots of a page as an alternative to looking at the html at that time.
+Second, Kompas.com was iframable for a short time, as I have a screenshot of it in the iframe-imgs at number 49, how ever it is now back to being not framable, as it originally was, being set to SAMEORIGIN.
+Having waited about 5 minitues, Kompas.com is now iframable again, despite still having it's x-frame-options not change(see curl_responses file/kompas.com.txt), so I'm unsure why it keeps changing.

 ## Assignment Description part 2 - Frame Path attack